dgatf/msrc/README.md

 Then apply an efficiency factor of 90%

 It has to be measured without blades at full throttle (disable governor).
 Then adjust the value in Opentx with the divisor Poles/blades in RPM sensor

+## Flash to Arduino

+If using Arduino IDE create a folder 'rpm_vol_sensor' and copy the files from the folder in src.
+Select Arduino Nano and flash it